Get 50% off with the code: BLACKFRIDAY

 You can register directly in the plugin WordPress or use the web application.
 Once installed and activated, the plugin is available in “Settings”.

 Enter your email, password and accept the terms of service to connect the API to your Website.

-The monitor is in place and you will be alerted if something wrong happen: availability, bad performance, critical php errors, etc. Easy-peasy.
+The monitor is in place and you will be alerted if something wrong happens: availability, bad performance, critical PHP errors, etc. Easy-peasy.

 Step 3: Go to settings